 There are many ways to add a propane tank to your van build.
 The simplest approach is to use the the disposable, 1-gallon cylinders which are inexpensive and can be purchased in many places.
-Clearly, the down side to this is the waste and minimal capacity.
 Others use a small tank that can be refilled such as this 5-gallon capacity tank.
 These are most often installed in a box inside the van.
 These storage boxes must be fully sealed and have a vent on the bottom that flows through the floor of the van so that if there are leaks, the propane gas – which sinks because it’s heavier than air – can escape.

 There are many of these types of tanks available for RVs but I chose this particular replacement tank because the round tank area is only 8″ in diameter compared to all the other tanks I could find that are 10″ or larger in diameter.
 This size is important because, even at the smaller size, the tank barely fits where I placed it which is just in front of the rear axle underneath the van.
 There is an nice opening there that isn’t close to any of the exhaust lines and didn’t interfere with my grey water tank and plumbing which is also located underneath the van on the passenger side.